Georgia promises thorough probe in killing of Ahmaud Arbery

 Reynolds said he didn’t know whether the McMichaels had an attorney who could comment.

-Gregory McMichael served as an investigator for Glynn County District Attorney Jackie Johnson before retiring last year.
-The connection caused Johnson to recuse herself from the case.
+Gregory McMichael retired last year as an investigator for Glynn County District Attorney Jackie Johnson; the connection caused Johnson to recuse herself.
+Waycross D.A.
+George E. Barnhill then got the case before recusing himself under pressure from Arbery’s family because his son works in Johnson’s office.

-At a news conference in Atlanta before the arrests were announced Thursday, Republican Gov. Brian Kemp told reporters he was confident state investigators would “find the truth.”

-Gregory McMichael told police he suspected the runner was the same man filmed by a security camera committing a break-in.
-He and his grown son, Travis McMichael, grabbed guns and began a pursuit in a pickup truck.
+The outside prosecutor now overseeing the case, Tom Durden, said Monday that he wanted a grand jury to decide whether charges are warranted, but Georgia courts are still largely closed because of the coronavirus.
+Durden said Friday that he won’t bow to public pressure from one side or another.

 The video shows a black man running at a jogging pace.
 The truck is stopped in the road ahead of him, with one of the white men standing in the pickup’s bed and the other beside the open driver’s side door.